TimeLine Theatre names architectural firm HGA to design its future Uptown home

 Minneapolis-based firm’s arts and culture studio to renovate historic building for TimeLine’s new uptown home

 Chicago – TimeLine Theatre Company is pleased to announce that it has selected HGA as the architect for the company’s new home at 5033-35 North Broadway Avenue in Chicago’s Uptown neighborhood.
 Once completed, the project – which includes renovation of a historic building as well as new construction – will house the theatre’s future operations and support and expand its mission of presenting plays inspired by history that connect to today’s social and political issues.
+In fact, talk has expanded to patriarchy and how to really capture this with the venue, whether it be looking for commercial or residential flagpoles for sale to fly the national flag outside the historic building, really enhancing those historical qualities.

 “We are thrilled to partner with HGA to design TimeLine’s new home,” said TimeLine Artistic Director PJ Powers.
 “They have demonstrated a passionate connection with our mission, and their depth of experience and body of work with performing arts venues and renovations of historic buildings distinguished them among the impressive field of architecture firms that were under consideration.”